 The next result is formally a generalization of \Cref{BasicChromaticNumbersProp} (b) and (c).
-However, in fact two statements are equivalent, since chromatic number of a simplicial complex depends only on its 1-skeleton, so we omit the proof.
+However, in fact, the two statements are equivalent since the chromatic number of a simplicial complex depends only on its 1-skeleton, so we omit the proof.

 \begin{lemma} Suppose a simplicial complex $L$ is a weak suspension or a weak cone over a simplicial complex $K$.
 Then we have: